nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   **MSS**
   1. User requests to edit an assignment in a module in CAP5BUDDY.
-  2. CAP5BUDDY retrieves the module.
+  2. CAP5BUDDY retrieves the module from the module list.
   3. CAP5BUDDY retrieves the assignment requested from the grade tracker in the module.
-  4. User requests to edit the assignment retrieved.
+  4. CAP5BUDDY creates a new assignment to replace the assignment retrieved.
-  5. CAP5BUDDY edits the assignment.
+  5. CAP5BUDDY updates the grade tracker in the module.
-  6. CAP5BUDDY saves the edited assignment in the module.
+  6. CAP5BUDDY updates the module in the module list.
   7. CAP5BUDDY displays success message.

   **Extensions**